InformaticsMatters/kubernetes-ansible-projects/README.md

 To read more about how submodules work read Git's [submodules] documentation

-## Running playbooks (VS Code)
+## Preparation (VS Code)

-When you open this repository in VS-Code after cloning you will be told the folder contains a _Dev Container configuration file_ and will be invited to reopen the folder in a container.
+After cloning, when you open this repository in VS-Code you will be told the folder contains a _Dev Container configuration file_ and will be invited to reopen the folder in a container.
 Do so or select the command *Reopen in Container* using the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P` on MacOS).

-If the container does not exist VS Code will take a few minutes to build it before presenting you with a terminal in it where you will find a dedicated `ansible` and `kubectl`.
+If the container does not exist VS Code will take a few minutes to build it before presenting you with a terminal in it where you will find the tools `ansible` and `kubectl`.

+## Preparation (virtual environment)

+It's not then end of the world if you can't use VS Code and its devcontainer.

+If you are using a _recent_ Python you can use a its built-in virtual environment capability to create an execution environment containing Ansible and some other tools.

+It should be simple to get started by running these commands from the root of the clone: -

+    python -m venv venv
+    source venv/bin/activate
+    pip install --upgrade pip
+    pip install -r .devcontainer/requirements.txt

+>   As along as the requirements can be installed then any Python should be suitable
+    but we recommend recent versions, and currently use 3.12 and 3.13.

+If you already use our kubernetes clusters you probably have `kubectl` installed.
+If not you now need to [install kubectl] on your host that's suitable for our clusters.
+We currently use kubectl v1.32.

+You will also need to set a suitable value for the `KUBECONFIG` environment variable.
+UNlike `kubectl`, the playbooks do not _assume_ that you want to use `~/.kube/config`.
+If you want to use the default config file you need to set the variable accordingly, like this: -

+    export KUBECONFIG=~/.kube/config

+## Running the playbooks

-You can now run playbooks by moving to the relevant submodule directory.
+With your environment set (VS code or a virtual environment) you should now be able to run our playbooks by moving to the relevant submodule directory.

 To run our basic **ansible-infrastructure** playbook (using our built-in parameters for a local cluster) simply change to its directory and run the `site.yaml` file: -